digitalocean/Kubernetes-Starter-Kit-Developers/04-setup-prometheus-stack/README.md

 ## Step 6 - Configuring Persistent Storage for Grafana

-The steps are similar like the one from [Step 5 - Configuring Persistent Storage for Prometheus](#step-5---configuring-persistent-storage-for-prometheus) where the definition for `grafana` needs to be changed.
+In this step, you will learn how to enable `persistent` storage for `Grafana`, so that the graphs are persisted across server restarts, or in case of cluster failures.
+You will define a `5 Gi Persistent Volume Claim` (PVC), using the DigitalOcean Block Storage.
+The next steps are the same as [Step 5 - Configuring Persistent Storage for Prometheus](#step-5---configuring-persistent-storage-for-prometheus).

-Open the `04-setup-prometheus-stack/assets/manifests/prom-stack-values-v17.1.3.yaml` file provided in the `Starter Kit` repository, using a text editor of your choice (preferably with `YAML` lint support).
-The `persistence` definition should look like:
+First, open the `04-setup-prometheus-stack/assets/manifests/prom-stack-values-v17.1.3.yaml` file provided in the `Starter Kit` repository, using a text editor of your choice (preferably with `YAML` lint support).
+The `persistence`  storage section for `grafana` should look like:

 ```yaml
 grafana: